-Who lived in Germany before the Germans?
+Who lived in Germany before the Deutsche?
 The answer will surprise you.

-Long before Germanic peoples appeared in Europe, an earlier people had lived in and contributed to the formation of cities that are now in Germany.
-Cologne, Bonn, Worms, Speyer, Trier and Augsburg, to name just a few, were already in existence before the Germans arrived.
+Long before Deutsche appeared in Europe, an earlier people had lived in and contributed to the formation of cities that are now in Germany.
+Cologne, Bonn, Worms, Speyer, Trier and Augsburg, to name just a few, were already in existence before the Deutsche arrived.
 In Cologne there is a monument to that early people which settled on the Rhine almost two thousand years ago.
 The name of the artwork is „Ma’alot“.

 “Deutsch” is derived from the word „diutisc“ which means „member of the people” as a designation of the non-Latin populations beyond the northern border of the Roman Empire.
 In his translation of the Bible during the fourth century, Bishop Ulfilas understood the term „ἐθνικός“ (a heathen) as a reference to the non-Jewish peoples who, of course, hadn’t yet been Christianized.
 Wulfila transferred the concept by using the Gothic word „þiudisko“ for non-Christian heathens.